kevinpmcc/email_events_stats/README.md

 <code>bundle install</code>

 To setup databases enter

 <code>rake db:create</code>

 <code>rake db:migrate</code>

 To run tests

 <code>rspec</code>

 To start rails server

 <code>rails s</code>

 This was manually tested using the llirdnam test data.
 If you have that installed you can start sending events by going to llirdman-master.
+While the rails server is still running open a new terminal tab and enter

 <code>go run listener/listener.go</code>

+Then open a third tab and enter

 <code>go run llirdman/llirdman.go http://localhost:3000/email-events</code>

 Go to your browser URL bar and enter

 <code>localhost:3000</code>

 Approach Taken
 --------
 I took a TDD approach to the task writing tests before writing code.
-My first test was a feature test and kept that failing as I wrote unit tests that would eventually pass them.
+I started writing feature test and kept those failing as I wrote unit tests that would allow me to write the code that would eventually pass all tests.

 After passing basic tests to show app was initialized correctly I worked on how to handle the webhook.
 As I had not done this before I spiked this initially (working without tests) to see how it